 Planning Threshold Checklist (PDF).
 This will ensure that the submitted application is complete.

-All non-broadband planning projects funded by CERB must complete the
+All economic development planning projects funded by CERB must complete the

 To see what the actual application form looks like, download the